awsdocs/amazon-ecs-developer-guide/doc_source/start_task_at_launch.md

    1. On the **Review policy** page, enter a name for your policy, such as `ecs-start-task` and choose **Create policy**\.

-1. Launch one or more container instances by following the procedure in [Launching an Amazon ECS Container Instance](launch_container_instance.md), but in [Step 7](launch_container_instance.md#instance-launch-user-data-step)\.
-Then, copy and paste the MIME multi\-part user data script below into the **User data** field\.
+1. Launch one or more container instances using the Amazon ECS\-optimized Amazon Linux 2 AMI by following the procedure in [Launching an Amazon ECS Container Instance](launch_container_instance.md), but in [Step 7](launch_container_instance.md#instance-launch-user-data-step) copy and paste the MIME multi\-part user data script below into the **User data** field\.
 Substitute *your\_cluster\_name* with the cluster for the container instance to register into and *my\_task\_def* with the task definition to run on the instance at launch\.
 **Note**
 The MIME multi\-part content below uses a shell script to set configuration values and install packages\.
-It also uses an Upstart job to start the task after the ecs service is running and the introspection API is available\.
+It also uses a systemd job to start the task after the ecs service is running and the introspection API is available\.

    ```
    Content-Type: multipart/mixed; boundary="==BOUNDARY=="